georgebv/aiosalesforce/docs/documentation/client.md

 A response rule is evaluated when a request fails due to a status code not being OK (status code >= 300).
 A response rule needs a function which it calls with the response object.
 If the function returns `True`, the rule matches and the request will be retried.
-You can also specify the maximum number of retries for the rule.
+You can also specify the maximum number of retries for the rule (by default 3).

 ```python
 from aiosalesforce import ResponseRule